thekevinscott/thekevinscott/src/pages/2016/services-based-architecture/index.md

 ---
+date: "2016-07-12T07:00:00.000Z"
+description: "Building a bot using a set of microservices."
 path: "/we-moved-to-a-services-based-architecture-while-building-our-bot-and-it-is-awesome/"
-date: "2016-07-12T07:00:00.000Z"
-description: "Arguments for using microservices"
+tags: ["chatbots", "microservices", "node.js"]
 title: "We moved to a services-based architecture while building our Bot and it is awesome"
-tags: ["chatbots", "microservices", "node.js"]
-description: "Building a bot using a set of microservices."
 ---

 The first draft of Emoji Salad, our Emoji Pictionary bot, was a monolithic